Challenge of the Year

 Fewer than 1% of people with drug-resistant epilepsy are referred to a comprehensive epilepsy center.
 When referral does occur, it happens an average of over 20 years after onset of habitual seizures1.

 What is "Appropriate Epilepsy Care?"

 Appropriate Epilepsy Care refers to affordable and accessible healthcare that accurately diagnoses and effectively treats your epilepsy.
 Too often, people with epilepsy spend years trying medication after medication with little success and are never told that there are other options in terms of specialists and treatments.
 In other cases, patients are diagnosed with epilepsy and treated for years only to find out later that the diagnosis was incorrect.
 Getting appropriate epilepsy care as soon as possible minimizes the negative impact of this condition on one's life.

 Based on the International League Against Epilepsy’s definition of drug-resistant epilepsy, and guidelines from the National Association of Epilepsy Centers, Epilepsy Foundation of Michigan recommends the following:

 If you still don’t have complete seizure control after trying two appropriate and well-tolerated antiseizure medications OR seeing a general neurologist for 12 months…

 it’s time to seek a consultation with an epileptologist, preferably at a comprehensive epilepsy center.

 In addition, it's important to know what you should expect from your epilepsy care, in terms of quality.
-Based on American Academy of Neurology Clinical Performance Measures, the doctor who you see for your epilepsy should do the following:
+Based on the American Academy of Neurology's 2014 Epilepsy Quality Measurement Set, the doctor who you see for your epilepsy should do the following: